Recently I had the opportunity to travel to NYC to present at PGConf NYC 2021.

 Open Source Freedom

-The opening keynotes had an inspiring talk from Umair Shahid about how open source with permissive licensing isn’t just about free cost, but is about
+The opening keynotes included an inspiring talk from Umair Shahid about how open source with permissive licensing isn’t just about free cost, but is about

 Another great point was that the project goals are aligned more with what is best for the project, versus profit.
 The presenter suggested that PostgreSQL is a high quality project because of this passion for prioritizing what is best for the project.